CBroemse/SimilaritYWriter20/README.md

                        progVar6 = "x + y + z = 11"

 note! a 3x3 matrix function
-with varieng n which point of a ptc6
 file: ptclibrary/Experiment3description1.png

-How does the plot look like ?
-There is a 'mistake' in concept of the quirky example how does that change of we correct progVar2,progVar3 ?
+How does the plot look like?
+There is a 'mistake' in the concept of the quirky example how does that change of we correct 'progVar2' and 'progVar3'?

                         :
                         progVar2 = "0*x + y + 0*z = 3x + 0 + 0*z = 6"